Martina Navratilova's Success and Achievements in Timeline

 A closer look at the biggest achievements of Martina Navratilova.
 Awards, milestones, and records that define success.

-Martina Navratilova, a Czech-American former professional tennis player, achieved remarkable success, holding the world No. 1 singles ranking for 332 weeks and No. 1 in doubles for a record 237 weeks.
-She boasts an Open Era record of 59 major titles: 18 in singles, 31 in women's doubles, and 10 in mixed doubles.
-Her nine Wimbledon singles titles are an all-time record.
-Navratilova, along with rival Chris Evert, dominated women's tennis during the 1980s.
+Martina Navratilova, a Czech-American former professional tennis player, is considered one of the greatest of all time.
+She held the world No. 1 ranking in singles for 332 weeks and in doubles for a record 237 weeks.
+Navratilova amassed an Open Era record of 59 major titles: 18 in singles, 31 in women's doubles, and 10 in mixed doubles, along with 167 top-level singles titles and 177 doubles titles.
+Her nine Wimbledon singles titles remain an all-time record.
+She, alongside Chris Evert, dominated women's tennis during the 1980s.

-1968: Winning Percentage Record
+1968: Best Winning Percentage

-1972: Czechoslovakia National Tennis Championship
+1972: Won Czechoslovakia National Tennis Championship

 In 1972, at the age of 15, Martina Navratilova won the Czechoslovakia national tennis championship.